gingerphoenix10/CWVR/README.md

 However, this fork is continuation of the project, allowing VR support on newer versions of Content Warning.
 This project is also planned to be uploaded to the official [Content Warning Workshop](https://steamcommunity.com/app/2881650/workshop/) eventually, if permission from DaXcess is given.

 > [!WARNING]
-> This project is not yet complete, and is still in development.
-Attempting to load this in it's current state will more than likely result in bugs.
-You can still try to if you want though :)
+> This project is still in beta, and may not work 100% as intended.
+However, everything has worked perfectly for me so far, so it's ready for release :)

 # Install from source